ElektraInitiative/libelektra/doc/tutorials/java-kdb.md

 ## Introduction

 When programming in Java it is possible to access the kdb database, changing values of existing keys or adding new ones and a few other things.
-It is also possible to write plugins for elektra in Java but we will focus on using the java binding in this tutorial.
+It is also possible to write plugins for Elektra in Java but we will focus on using the Java binding in this tutorial.

 ## First Steps